‘Let our voices be heard’: March against immigration raids

 Churches were the backbone of the civil rights movement.
 Today, as President Donald Trump and Republican allies continue to defend the raids, churches have emerged as the top sources of spiritual and material support to the mostly Mexican and Guatemalan workers targeted by the raids.

 Some churches are going beyond comfort and material aid, with their response flaring into political opposition.
-The state's Catholic, Episcopal, United Methodist and Evangelical Lutheran bishops denounced the raids Friday in a joint statement.
+The state's Catholic, Episcopal, United Methodist and Evangelical Lutheran bishops denounced the raids in a joint statement Friday.

 The bishops said they would aid the immigrant families, saying there is "an urgent and critical need at this time to avoid a worsening crisis."